 What are the ‘Bad’ fats and where are they found?

-The baddies are saturated fats and trans fats.
-Saturated fats raise the total blood cholesterol, especially LDL (the bad cholesterol).
+The baddies are Trans fats.
 Trans fats are liquid oils that have been hydrogenated so that they have a longer shelf life.

 - Saturated Fats: Mostly found in animal products such as meat, dairy, eggs and some seafood.
 Some plant oils such as coconut oil, palm oil and palm kernel oil.